 Calle 59 530, Centro // +52 999 923 0801

-Most guidebooks would send to to La Chaya Maya, but, in my opinion, La Prospe del Xtup is a better option.
+Most guidebooks would send to La Chaya Maya, but, in my opinion, La Prospe del Xtup is a much better option.
 The recipes are authentic and the quality is great.

 They also serve these huge platters where you can try several things at once to really experience local dishes.
 These are perfect if you’re with a group!